uvdesk/wordpress/readme.txt

 == Changelog ==

+= 2.0.2 =

+* Added: Page selection for booking widget display, activation functions, domain validation, and translations.
+* Updated: Admin panel, file structure to use singleton pattern.
+* Fixed: CSS issues with new WordPress versions, minor code formatting, and security vulnerabilities.

+= 2.0.1 =

+1. Fixed the issue of creating multiple page on activating plugin.
+2. Added the additional checks for the token validation.

 = 2.0.0 =

-1. Admin access is been provided in the backend.
+1. Admin access is been provided in the wordpress backend.
 2. Improved user interface for both admin and customer side ticket system.
+3. Removed bootstrap dependency.
+4. Added feature of automatic redirection according to user role at login.
+5. Updated module according to the latest API.

 = 1.0.0 =
 Initial release